LegStahl/data_engineering_proj/README.md

 In this project manager miniconda is used.
 File requirements.txt contains all required components to run program.
 By using miniconda you can easily download all.
-1. <pre> conda create --name <your_project_name> </pre> By this line you created virtual env with that name
+<pre> 1. conda create --name <your_project_name> </pre> By this line you created virtual env with that name.
-2. <pre> conda activate <your_project_name> </pre> By this line you activate your created virutal env
+<pre> 2. conda activate <your_project_name> </pre> By this line you activate your created virutal env.
-3. <pre> conda config --add channels conda-forge </pre> One library "gdown" which is required to download big files from google drive requires another source
+<pre> 3. conda config --add channels conda-forge </pre> One library "gdown" which is required to download big files from google drive requires another source.
-4. <pre> conda install --yes --file requirements.txt </pre> By this line you install all dependencies
+<pre> 4. conda install --yes --file requirements.txt </pre> By this line you install all dependencies
+<pre> 5. conda env config vars TABLE_NAME=<your> DB_USER=<your> DB_PASS=<your> DB_HOST=<your> DB_PORT=<your> </pre> For using ETL script you will need to init your variables in virtual enviroments.
-5. <pre> conda deactivate </pre> By this line of code you disable your virtual env
+<pre> 6. conda deactivate </pre> By this line of code you disable your virtual env.

+__OR__

+You can use a config.sh, that in etl directory is placed.

 ## ENABLE ETL SCRIPT
+[!NOTE] > src dir of this repository contains code that has been used for primary downloading and loading data, it is a little bit outdated but it can show evolution of the project.
+ETL script itself is placed in etl dir of this repository.
 <pre>python3 data_load.py</pre>

 Link to the data: https://drive.google.com/file/d/1GAFf1P8SRlm_NM77FwquFAQw1YLF5jBo/view?usp=drive_link